Using Suica Card in Osaka and the Kansai Area: What You Need to Know

 ICOCA is a card issued by JR West, which is equivalent to Suica in the Kansai region.
 PiTaPa is an IC card for taking private railways, buses, and JR trains in the Kinki region of Japan, and can be regarded as the Pasmo card for the Kansai & Kinki region.
 These two cards basically cover all the routes in Kansai.
 According to the rules applicable to all IC cards, Suica can also be used for travel in the ICOCA and PiTaPa areas.

-Suica can be used as an electronic wallet in Osaka
+Suica in Osaka : being used as an electronic wallet

 As mentioned earlier, Suica can be used for travel on all routes in the ICOCA and PiTaPa areas.
 Correspondingly, Suica can also be used for shopping in the Kansai region.